dse/hide-reddit-bots-and-users/README.md

 ## TODO

-- Finish the popup: get it to show the hide list and be able to clear it out or remove an individual bot or user from it.
+- Popup: allow the user to remove an individual bot or user from the list.

-- On reddit pages, use mutation observer to add show/hide links to additional comments when someone clicks "load more comments".
-To see if anything needs updates, cache a list of comment IDs?

-- On reddit pages, use storage observer to update hide/show states when the popup is used to update the hide list.